btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa2_readme.txt

 ### Name mangling
 A side effect of allowing method overloading is that we need to mangle function names in the IR3 code, in order to ensure that the function names are unique.
 We use a simple mangling scheme, separating the class name, method name, and parameters types by `%`.
 For ease of human consumption, the parameter types are separated from the method name by `%%%`.
 For example, `A.f(String, String)` is mangled as `%A%f%%%A%String%String` (note: the additional `A` is the implicit "this" parameter; it may be redundant but it makes it easier to understand the actual list of function parameters, and it does not cause any harm).

+In theory, this name mangling scheme would be able to support static methods too (i.e. those methods that do not take an implicit 'this' parameter.

 The main function is exempt from name mangling, since it is required to be the only method in its class.

 ## Implicit "this"